The 7 best caravan damp meters

 Specialist caravan insurance through Ripe

-Once you've resolved any damp issues, you may want to protect your caravan and belongings through specialist insurance.
+Once you've resolved any damp issues, you may want to protect your caravan and belongings through specialist caravan insurance.

 At Ripe, we arrange cover for your caravan up to the value of £175,000.
 You can also opt for additional cover to protect your contents and awnings.

 Your caravan will be protected against damage caused by fire, lightning, storm, flooding, frost, and theft.
-Both accidental and malicious damage are covered too.
+Both accidental and malicious damage are covered, too.

 Please note the information provided on this page should not be taken as advice and has been written as a matter of opinion.
 For more on insurance cover and policy wording, see our homepage.